daviddalpiaz/appliedstats/data-and-programming.md

 ## [3,]    6    6    6
 ```

 At face value this is a $3 \times 1$ matrix, multiplied by a $3 \times 1$ matrix.
-However, when `b_vec` is automatically coerced to be a matrix, `R` decided to make it a "row vector", a $1 \times 3$ matrix, so that the multiplication has conformable dimensions.
+However, when `b_vec` is automatically coerced to be a matrix, `R` decided to make it a "row vector," a $1 \times 3$ matrix, so that the multiplication has conformable dimensions.

 If we had coerced both, then `R` would produce an error.